m91michel/knowledge/nocode/README.md

 ## Further tools
 - [Substack](https://substack.com/) - Start a newsletter.
 Build your community.
 Make money from subscriptions.
-- [Gumroad](https://gumroad.com/) - a no-code payment solution that is easy to setup and simple to scale.
 - [Shopify](https://www.shopify.com/) - Anyone, anywhere, can start a business.
 Create a ecommerce page
 - [Sharetribe](https://www.sharetribe.com/) - Build a successful marketplace business.
 Fast.
 - [Scapic](https://www.scapic.com/) - We started Scapic with a goal to be the simplest way you create, share and explore AR, VR & 3D experiences.